memorius/policy-auction/README-datastructures.txt

 Daily rankings - want to show history of total and 3-day rankings over the last week.

-Dissolve rate - when policies are merged: refund with the usual penalty rate for the policy owner, 100% refund for other people who voted on it.
+Dissolve rate - when policies are replaced/retired: refund with the usual penalty rate for the policy owner, 100% refund for other people who voted on it.
-  - Is this the same for "retired" policies?
-  - What about those deleted due to abuse?
+  - For those deleted due to abuse, refund everything.
   - Can we do this by writing a user_policy_votes record for the owner with appropriate penalty?
-Note we have to handle the fact that the policy has been merged/disabled but still include the penalty in the count.
+Note we have to handle the fact that the policy has been replaced/disabled but still include the penalty in the count.

-- Comments per category as well as per policy:
-  - this can maybe just work by aggregating in the UI the comments for all policies in a category.
-  - unless we need people to be able to have discussion on the category too, e.g. about proposing new policies?

-- "hot categories" data (trending categories) - categories plus some kind of activity metric.

-- "hot tags" data (trending tags) - tags plus some kind of activity metric.
+Only owner (or admin) can retire policy.

+Users can flag policies for retire-in-favour-of-other.

+Owner should be able to indicate "I recommend voting on this other policy instead" when they elect to retire their policy.

+Hot tag / category rankings: N-day rankings same as for policies (though separate number-of-days config just in case)

+Tag rankings are best recalculated in the background, else it's difficult to keep everything in sync.

+  - Whenever we recalc votes for a policy, trigger recalc for each tag currently on that policy.
+    - set needs_votes_recalc
+  - Whenever we add or remove tags from a policy, trigger recalc for each tag involved.
+    - set needs_votes_recalc
+  - Background process (a few minutes) does full-cluster query on the indexed needs_votes_recalc column, and for each one:
+    - Read list of policies
+    - Read and add up all their vote totals
+    - Insert tags.total_votes
+    - Insert into tag_ranking_current
+    TODO

+tag_ranking_current[<int>"-day"] {
+    <date>_<tagID> ...: <votecount>:short_name, with TTL set to expire at end of Nth day
+}

 - Figure out how/when we update policy_ranking_history.